blackbetty/simple-chat-api/README.md

 SETUP:
-install Postgres and create a database called "chatdb" at port 5432 (or define your own in a .env file in the root directory)
+install Postgres and create a database called "chatdb" at port 5432 (or define your own in a .env file in the root directory, you can also define an alternate SERVER_PORT)

 npm install